12+ Ideas For Gray Color Tetras Aquarium

 Watermelon tetra, red laser tetra, and Coreulean Pink Tetra are common names for these tetras, despite the fact that they have no well-known names.

 Each of their names contains a bit of red hue, as you can see.
-And the bright red coloration on the bottom of their bodies, together with a neon pink line, makes them a lot more appealing.
+And the bright red coloration on the bottom of their bodies and a neon pink line make them a lot more appealing.

 Scarlet Red Line tetras have a beautiful appearance during the spawning season.
 The male scarlet red line develops a deep ruby red hue, which causes them to be mistaken for another species.

-Apart from the color and a few other traits, they share an obvious resemblance to glowlight tetra.
+Apart from the color and a few other traits, they obviously resemble glowlight tetra.
 This could be owing to the fact that both of these tetras belong to the same genus.

 FAQS:

-These little guys come from South America where they live in slow-moving streams and ponds with plenty of vegetation on which to hide their eggs during spawning season.
+These little guys come from South America.
+They live in slow-moving streams and ponds with plenty of vegetation to hide their eggs during the spawning season.

-They do well in groups of at least three but prefer living together as part of a larger school if possible; this means that they will need an aquarium size large enough to accommodate their social needs (at least 20 gallons per group).
+Black Neon Tetra do well in groups of at least three but prefer living together as part of a larger school if possible.
+This means that they will need an aquarium size large enough to accommodate their social needs (at least 20 gallons per group).

 To keep your Black Neon Tetras happy, feed them high-quality flake food daily or frozen foods such as bloodworms once every two days.

-These little guys come from Brazil where they’re found primarily along stretches near Sao Paulo state or Rio de Janeiro City Hall building area.
+These little guys come from Brazil.
+They’re found primarily along stretches near Sao Paulo state or the Rio de Janeiro City Hall building area.

 Diamond tetras are schooling fish and do best when kept in groups of at least five.